jkoell/jkoell.github.io/_posts/2023-09-20-new-website.md

 ---
 title:  "New website"
 date:   2023-09-20 15:15:57 -0700
-categories: update
 ---
 Welcome to my new website!
-Here you can find information about me and what I'm currently working on, as well as a list of publications, CV, and preprints.
+Here you can find information about me and what I'm currently working on, as well as my CV, and list of publications including preprints.

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll